Sahil-dev7/My-AI/README.md

 - 💜 **Lovable personality** that adapts to you

 > [!TIP]
-> Aarti is designed to be **your personal cozy AI companion**.
+> Aarti ai is an indie side project I’ve been working on.
-> Suggest any new feature you’d like, we love feedback! ✨
+ ✨

 ---